 Cold-pressed extra virgin olive oil is a meaningless buzzword, simple as that.
-These days cold-pressed extra virgin olive oil labels are more of a marketing ploy trying to convince customers that they are purchasing high-quality olive oil.
+These days cold-pressed extra virgin olive oil labels are more of a marketing ploy trying to convince customers to purchase high-quality olive oil.

 Did you know that all extra virgin olive oils are cold-pressed?